 Zucchini Scapece is a classic Italian dish that is perfect as an appetizer or side dish.
 Perfect because it can be made hours or days ahead of time!

-Scapece is one of the names of the classical way of preserving fish and vegetables.
-This zesty Zucchini Scapece was one of my favorites that we prepared on Nonna Anna's cooking day.
-It is refreshing and easy to make.
-The mint gives the whole dish a wonderfully refreshing lift.
+Scapece is the classical Italian way of preserving fish and vegetables with vinegar.
+This zesty dish is one of my favorites that we prepared on Nonna Anna's cooking day.

 More zucchini recipes for this beautiful summer veggie: